 How many times have we spent hours in the mirror, going through our assortment of mascara and false eyelashes all in an effort to leave the house with long, dark, and thick eyelashes?
 As a result of this consumer demand, the last few years have seen a steady rise in the number of eyelash growth serums.
 These products have been touted as the secret to long and healthy natural lashes.

-Many people believe that eyelash growth serums are the most natural options when it comes to achieving long and healthy eyelashes.
+Many people believe that eyelash growth serums are the most natural option when it comes to achieving long and healthy eyelashes.
 However, some people are a little skeptical about their effectiveness.
 The idea that these serums can help you achieve fluttering eyelashes seems a little too good to be true.
 Aside from the question of their effectiveness, just how safe are these products that are applied so close to the eye?

 In order to understand the overall effectiveness, use, and potential side effects, it’s important to first understand how eyelashes work and why people often seek out the use of eyelash serums.